-The Milwaukee Art Museum’s Landfall Press: Five Decades of Printmaking exhibit is opening in the Bradley Family Gallery on Thursday, October 3, 2019.
+The Milwaukee Art Museum’s Landfall Press: Five Decades of Printmaking exhibit is opening in the Bradley Family Gallery on Thursday, October 3, 2019 and closes on Sunday, February 9, 2020.
 The exhibit celebrates the collaborative process at Landfall and its significant impact in regards to contemporary printmaking, as this marks the fiftieth anniversary.

 Milwaukee Art Museum’s Prints and Drawings Associate Curator Nikki Otten expressed in a press release, “The Landfall Press exhibition and the Landfall Press Archive both present a wide range of subjects and styles, and several of the works redefine what a print can be.
 The diversity of voices in the Landfall Press Archive enhances the Museum’s collection, and we are pleased to be part of Landfall’s artistic and educational legacy.”

 MAM’s Audience Engagement Senior Director Amanda C. Peterson added, “The Museum has a world-renowned collection of works on paper, and this exhibition is an opportunity for people not only to see bold, important work but also to get a peek into the process behind making artists’ visions a reality.
 Whether someone is interested in contemporary art, printmaking, or even how art prints get people into collecting art, visitors will find something fascinating in this focus on Landfall Press.”